oldgrandma101/Comp-472-project/README.md

 "data_visualization.py": This file includes the functions responsible for calculating and plotting the pixel intensity for each class on a histogram by calling 3 different functions.
 These histograms depict the pixel density ranging from 0-255 for each class.

+"best_model_CNN1.pth" and "best_model_CNN2.pth" are the saved models of each CNN respectively. "best_model_CNN3.pth" exceeded GitHubs maximum file size of 100Mb so is not in this repository.
+To acces "best_model_CNN3.pth" please follow the link: https://drive.google.com/file/d/1UdCiwvEESQyjomHLUZDM0JjdNR3XesRx/view?usp=drive_link

 Purpose of the File:
 data_cleaning.py:
 import_images(folder_path): Imports images from the folder.